JonMS95/C_Common_shell_files/README.md

 ## To do <a id="to-do"></a> ☑️
-- [ ] If built-in libraries are needed but they are not installed, download and install them
+- [ ] Add a generic Makefile as part of the library.

 ## Related Documents <a id="related-documents"></a> 🗄️